wp-plugins/recent-by-author/readme.txt

 Show post counts - Shows the total post count next to the authors name.

-Number of recent posts to show: - When greater than 0, a sublist is displayed under an author’s name with up to the set number of posts.
+Number of recent posts to show: - When greater than 0, a sublist is displayed under an author's name with up to the set number of posts.

 Show full names - Displays the authors first and last name instead of their chosen public name.